OneKeyHQ/documents/docs/Extension/02-API Reference/rpc-api.md

 #### Description

-Creates a confirmation asking the user to add the specified chain to MetaMask.
+Creates a confirmation asking the user to add the specified chain to OneKey.
 The user may choose to switch to the chain once it has been added.

 As with any method that causes a confirmation to appear, `wallet_addEthereumChain` should **only** be called as a result of direct user action, such as the click of a button.

-MetaMask stringently validates the parameters for this method, and will reject the request if any parameter is incorrectly formatted.
+OneKey stringently validates the parameters for this method, and will reject the request if any parameter is incorrectly formatted.
-In addition, MetaMask will reject the request under the following circumstances:
+In addition, OneKey will reject the request under the following circumstances:

 - If the RPC endpoint doesn't respond to RPC calls.
 - If the RPC endpoint returns a different chain ID when `eth_chainId` is called.
-- If the chain ID corresponds to any default MetaMask chains.
+- If the chain ID corresponds to any default OneKey chains.

-MetaMask does not yet support chains with native currencies that do not have 18 decimals, but may do so in the future.
+OneKey does not yet support chains with native currencies that do not have 18 decimals, but may do so in the future.

 ### wallet_registerOnboarding